Create and configure a package

 Package Settings

-Click Edit on the Package Settings card to configure resource allocation, guest limits, and the deposit.
+Click Edit on the Package Settings card to set how resources are allocated, guest limits, and the deposit.

 Resource allocation

-Resource allocation controls how many resources Rex assigns to each booking and whether that number scales with the number of guests.
+The Resource Allocation dropdown controls how many resources Rex assigns to each booking and whether that number scales with the number of guests.

 Best for: Bowling lanes, golf bays, anything where one resource holds a small group and large parties need to split.

-Every booking uses the same number of resources, regardless of guest count.
+Every booking uses the same number of resources, set under Number of Resources, regardless of guest count.

 Best for: Private rooms, single-resource experiences where the price doesn't change with party size.

-Guests pick the number of resources at checkout.
-You set the min and max range.
+Guests pick the number of resources at checkout from the options you provide.

 Best for: When guests need explicit control — "how many lanes do you want?"